BROOKLYN SPORTS & ENTERTAINMENT

 Yormark negotiated the agreement with JAY Z to open Barclays Center with eight consecutive nights of concerts starting on Sept.
 28, 2012.
 JAY Z unveiled the Brooklyn Nets jersey on stage, marrying sports and entertainment in unprecedented fashion.

 Yormark was also instrumental in facilitating the move of the New York Islanders to Barclays Center in October 2015, and spearheads the team’s marketing, ticket and sponsorship sales, and in-game experience.

-In keeping with his goal to bring the best programming to Barclays Center, Yormark has secured high-profile programming alliances with the leaders in concerts, professional boxing, top college basketball, and family shows.
-Some of the programming alliances include Live Nation for concerts, the Atlantic 10 for the league’s post-season tournament, Feld Entertainment for family shows such as Ringling Bros. and Barnum & Bailey Circus and Disney on Ice, and dick clark productions, which broadcasts worldwide Barclays Center’s renowned New Year’s Eve concerts on ABC’s Dick Clark’s Rockin’ Eve with Ryan Seacrest.
+In keeping with his goal to bring the best programming to Barclays Center, Yormark has secured high-profile programming alliances with the industry leaders in concerts, professional boxing, top college basketball, and family shows.
+Some of the programming alliances have included Live Nation for concerts, Feld Entertainment for family shows such as Ringling Bros. and Barnum & Bailey Circus and Disney on Ice, and dick clark productions, which broadcasted worldwide Barclays Center’s renowned New Year’s Eve concerts on ABC’s Dick Clark’s Rockin’ Eve with Ryan Seacrest.

 In fall 2015, Yormark oversaw a partnership with TIDAL to become the title sponsor of Barclays Center’s theater.
 Yormark also secured an alliance with Billboard to unveil the Billboard Lounge, an exclusive lounge area situated on the arena’s event level.